ivkei/llm-cli/README.md

 * `-f` - toggle limit history, file contents will not be saved.
 * `-d` - toggle off to enable markdown syntax in `-s` output, when toggled on `-s` flag produces nice output, but that nice output can sometimes be ruined by small LLMs that try to explain the commands, and the explanation is interpreted as commands.
-If that happens to you, just toggle off, it will enable
+If that happens to you, just toggle off.

 ## Usage example with [llama.cpp](https://github.com/ggml-org/llama.cpp)
 1. Download precompiled binary from [here](https://github.com/ggml-org/llama.cpp/releases) for your platform and GPU rendering API.